p. Provisions, Contingent Liabilities and Contingent Assets:

 xi) (a) In the opinion of the Management, no funds (which are material either individually or in the aggregate) have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the company to or in any other person(s) or entity(ies), including foreign entity ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company ("Ultimate Beneficiaries") or provided any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

-28.14 Ministry of Corporate Affairs (“MCA”) notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-For the year ended 31 March 2024, MCA has not notified any new standard or amendments to the existing standards applicable to the Company.
+29.14.
+Ministry of Corporate Affairs (“MCA”) notifies new standard or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
+As on March 31, 2025 there were no material amendments to the Companies (Indian Accounting Standards) Rules issued by the MCA which were not yet effective.

-28.17 The accounting software used by the Company, to maintain its Books of account have a feature of recording audit trail (edit log) facility and the same has been operated throughout the year for all transactions recorded in the software.
-The Company has an established process of regularly identifying shortcomings, if any, and updating technological advancements and features including audit trail.
-The shortcomings identified during the course of audit are being reviewed and corrective action is being taken wherever required.
+29.16.
+The accounting software used by the Company, to maintain its Books of account have a feature of recording audit trail (edit log) facility and the same has been operated throughout the year for all transactions recorded in the software, except at the Database level.
+The Company are taking necessary steps for upgrading its Software which would have the facility for recording audit trail (edit log).

 As per our report of even date attached